boldlink/terraform-aws-ecs-cluster/README.md

 ### Why choose this module
 - Improved security: The module can be used to manage and enforce security best practices for ECS resources, such as creating and managing security groups and role-based access controls.
 - Easy to set up and use, with clear instructions and examples available.
+- Allow you to configure encryption for containers execute command.
+NOTE: this configurations are only available through the API not the web console.
+- ensures EBS volumes created for EC2 instances are encrypted by default.

 Example available [here](./examples)